Ardhanari/stationery/README.md

 - Bootstrap to ensure responsiveness of the layout and for basic elements styling

-- JQuery, scarcely, to simplify DOM manipulation, as a part of Bootstrap implementation
+- JQuery, scarcely, to simplify DOM manipulation, as a part of the Bootstrap implementation

 - Font Awesome to provide icons for Papeire